Christopher Maltman

 Christopher Maltman (born 6 February 1970) is a British operatic baritone who has appeared internationally.
-He sang many leading roles first at the Royal Opera House, the title role of Enescu's Œdipe at the Salzburg Festival, and Jochanaan in Salome by Richard Strauss at the Oper Frankfurt.
+He has sung many leading roles first at the Royal Opera House, the title role of Enescu's Œdipe at the Salzburg Festival, and Jochanaan in Salome by Richard Strauss at the Oper Frankfurt.
 He made many recordings of song repertoire.

 Life and career

-Maltman was born in Cleethorpes, England, and was educated at Warwick University where he received a degree in Biochemistry.
-He subsequently studied music at the Royal Academy of Music.
+Maltman was born in Cleethorpes, and was educated at Warwick University where he received a degree in Biochemistry.
+He subsequently studied music at the Royal Academy of Music and trained at British Youth Opera.
 In 1997 he received the Lieder Prize at the BBC Cardiff Singer of the World Competition.
 He made his debut with The Royal Opera in 1997 and has since sung over fifteen principal roles there including Don Carlo di Vargas in Verdi's La forza del destino, Conte di Luna in Il trovatore, Enrico in Donizetti's Lucia di Lammermoor, Papageno in Mozart's Die Zauberflöte, Count Almaviva in Le nozze di Figaro, Guglielmo in Così fan tutte, the Forester in Janacek's The Cunning Little Vixen, and Lescaut in Puccini's Manon Lescaut.
 He has entered an international career in the great opera houses of Europe and North America specialising in Italian dramatic baritone repertoire, especially the role of Verdi's Rigoletto, but also Rodrigo in Don Carlo, the title role of Simon Boccanegra, Ford in Falstaff, and Guy de Montfort in Les Vêpres siciliennes.

 Maltman appeared at the Salzburg Festival in the title role of Enescu's Œdipe in 2019.
 In 2020, he performed first the role of Jochanaan in Salome by Richard Strauss, at the Oper Frankfurt, directed by Barrie Kosky and conducted by Joana Mallwitz, alongside Ambur Braid in the title role.
 A reviewer noted his firm but lyrical voice.

-In 2019 he became engaged to the French conductor and pianist, Audrey Saint-Gil.
+He married Audrey Saint-Gil, a French conductor and pianist, in 2021.